Reptarsrage/barbar.nvim/README.md

 " If false, will use nvim-web-devicons colors let bufferline.icon_custom_colors = v:false

+" Toggles diagnostic indicators.
+" If false, indicators will not be shown let bufferline.diagnostic = "nvim-lsp"

 " Configure icons on the bufferline. let bufferline.icon_separator_active = '▎'
 let bufferline.icon_separator_inactive = '▎'